Do You Know Someone Who Needs Defensive Driving Classes?

 If you don’t drive like that on a regular basis, you may want to consider a defensive driving (also called driver improvement) class.
-These programs are offered all over the country, including here in Albuquerque , NM , so if you or someone you know needs this type of instruction, why not at least check it out?
-It might save your life or someone else's, so here are some facts about defensive driving classes from all of us at Mr. B's Paint & Body, Inc. .
+These programs are offered all over the country, including here in Lincoln , NE , so if you or someone you know needs this type of instruction, why not at least check it out?
+It might save your life or someone else's, so here are some facts about defensive driving classes from all of us at Husker Collision Center .

 Defensive driving classes help students improve their driving skills and reduce risks by anticipating situations and making safe, sensible decisions, based on the current conditions and developing safe driving attitudes and behaviors.